|

 "Shall I tell you what I think, Rib?" said Ramess,

 his manner suddenly becoming less formal.
-"I think you
+"I think that you

 have the Letterno, don't say anythingI think that